icodewith-ai/icodewithai-code/content/presentations/intro-to-vibe-coding-with-amazon-kiro-demo.md

 - Introduce a lightweight framework (PRDs, feature plans, task breakdowns) to channel your ideas into structured artifacts.
 - Show real-world examples of how structure improves AI-generated code.
 - Share best practices for a successful vibe coding session.
-- Build a small app live using Amazon Q inside VS Code.
+- Build a small app live using Amazon Kiro IDE.

 {{< space "0rem" >}}
 Bring your laptop to follow along!